 Some observers believe that this shade of blue is not quite the navy blue of the American flag, suggesting that this original color scheme was darkened to match the U.S. flag in 1952.

-The photo above shows both shades of blue, being carried at an anti-statehood demonstration.
+The photo above shows both shades of blue, being carried at a pro-independence demonstration.
 Some “commonwealth” supporters may use either shade of blue.

 Is the color important?

-In a word, yes.
+It certainly can be.
 It is important enough for people on social media to drop in and complain about seeing the wrong color.
-It is important enough that viewers know the sky blue flag is associated with independence and the navy or royal blue flag is associated with statehood — as well as being the official flag.
+It is important enough that people close to the debate know the sky blue flag is historically associated with independence and the navy or royal blue flag is traditionally associated with statehood — as well as being the official flag.

-However, it is fair to say that many people in the States are unaware of this symbolism.
+However, it is fair to say that many people in the States are unaware of this symbolism, and there is little support for Independence among Puerto Ricans today.

 This color matches neither the U.S. nor the Cuban flag.